S4nfs/Algolisa/README.md

 ## Which one have you chosen?

-Choosing a programming language isn't just about speed — factors like industry demand, ecosystem, community and memory management (e.g. garbage collection) matters more.
-The key is to start & build; you can always switch later if needed.
+Language choice matters less than building - ecosystem and demand matter more than speed, and you can always switch later.

 ![Which one have you chosen?](I_AM_SPEED.png)